siko-ki/PhilanthropyLab/README.md

 ## 🏆 Leaderboard

 Winners will be announced after the judging period.
+Winners from each season will be posted under (projects- past winners- how do i link this?).
+After each season, bounties will be updated and additional prizes will be up for grabs.
+If no project succeeds under a particular bounty, the challenge will carry over to the next season.

 <br>

 ## ✅ Support